ww9980/Carnalitas/CONTRIBUTING.md

   - Follow the template instructions
   - Add a reviewer to the pull request (cherisong and potentially another contributor who already worked on the code you are modifying)
   - Add the label "enhancement" and any other relevant label, like "visual" if you made some graphical modification
-  - If your feature is related to an existing issue, please link it in the pull request (the option is also in the right-hand column)
+  - If your feature or bugfix is supposed to close or fix an existing issue, please link it in the pull request (the option is also in the right-hand column)